 This might sound like something convoluted but I’m going to make it incredibly simple.
 “Methyl” group regulation varies within our genes and regulates how we process things, like dopamine or estrogen.
 It largely controls how we age, based on how genes are turned on or off.
 This can even influence how future generations of our offspring’s appearance might be.
 But immediately, it can affect our mood or things like cancer susceptibility.

 I surmised, after getting curious and looking into the internal shaking, that restless legs actually has a correspondence to Parkinson’s, (yikes!
-Could be a warning sign that many may experience but don’t see it as such).
-It can be an indication that dopamine may be deficient and– importantly, the common cause of low dopamine symptoms is actually that its not being well- processed.
+Could be a warning sign that some may experience but not recognize as such).
+It can be an indication that dopamine may be deficient and– importantly, a common cause of low dopamine symptoms is actually that its not being well- processed.

 Niacin effects methylation by indiscriminately “mopping up” methyl groups.
 In short, it can, in some cases, make up for traits that might lead to anxiety and depression that are result of different gene traits (leading to excess production of neurotransmitters, which can cause anxiety).
 However, we all have varying combinations of mutations in differing areas.
 Where we might need more methyl as a result of one “under-methylating” mutation, we might be over– methylated somewhere else and need the opposite due to a mutation in the same person.
 So, to try to address on a wide- spectrum “over- methylation” in this case is putting at risk various gene expressions (like dopamine production, for instance).
 This can, instead, be corrected out in a balanced way by using glycine, which has a built- in mechanism in the body to do such and will not pull any methyl if there isn’t any to healthily spare—as long as the body has enough folate.
 So, as in all cases, it’s important to be nutritionally sufficient.